-Throughout human history, the concept of a “new world” has resonated deeply across cultures, belief systems, and fields of study.
+The concept of a “new world” has resonated deeply across cultures, belief systems, and fields of study throughout the history of this planet.
 This powerful idea appears first in ancient religious texts, where sacred scriptures speak of divine renewal and transformation.

 The Bible presents this vision most vividly in Revelation 21:1-5, where John describes “a new heaven and a new earth,” a realm where God dwells directly with humanity and “makes all things new.”
 This theme echoes throughout both Old and New Testaments, from Isaiah’s prophecies of a creation where “former troubles are forgotten” to Paul’s vision of all creation being delivered from corruption.